 How do you see the future of Athens in 10 years?

 I’m optimistic.
 I think that the future of Athens will be really nice.
 Tourism will be a strong base of Athens economy because it’s a timeless city and it’s still very cheap.
 Regarding the suburbs around Athens, I don’t know how the situation will evolve, but I trust in smart investors.
 I think that some parts of the city will become ghettos and others will become chic and modern.
 We’ll see what the future of Athens has in store for us, but I love my city and I have hope in it.

 We hope you liked this small talk with Timmi.
 If you want to understand even better how Greek crisis was, we recommend you to watch the film “Adults in the Room” by Costa Gavras.
+Another book that can help you understanding Greece is this complete guide.
 If you want to share your vision and thoughts about the Greek crisis, we would be happy to read your comment below!